 BOOK ******** SERIAL ******** GALLERY

-Persephone in Oregon is currently being published as a digital six-part fantasy/fiction/mythology/nature/photography Kindle Reader series scheduled to be completed on March 20, 2019.
-Each installment of the series forms a chapter in the book, also scheduled to be published in hardcover and full color on the same date.
-Each chapter in the book correlates to the four seasons of the year, with two added chapters for a New Moon and a Blue Moon.
+Persephone in Oregon is currently being published as an Amazon digital and paperback six-part fantasy/fiction/mythology/nature/photography Kindle Reader series scheduled to be completed on March 20, 2019.
+Each installment of the series forms a chapter in the book; also scheduled to be published in hardcover and in full color on the same date.
+Each chapter in the book correlates to one of the four seasons of the year, with two added chapters for a New Moon and a Blue Moon.
 All phases of this timeline are illustrated by photographs arranged in an online gallery.

 Cast of Characters

 This is the story of Persephone, who arrives in primeval Oregon from the sea, blue-haired and naked in the late afternoon of a New Moon.
 Here she finds an Eden-like country of great ferns and grasses, waterfalls, rivers, and giant forest trees -- but no flowers, no animals, no people.

 This book of photographs follows Persephone through the seasons, as she travels across Oregon on Lunar and Solar time tables, visiting and staying in strange and mythical locations known to very few people ever, and rarely indicating any human presence to this time.

 As with her Grecian namesake and forebear, Persephone first lives in a beautiful and peaceful nature, ultimately eats a forbidden fruit, becomes personally responsible for widespread misery and death, spends several months in Hell, and becomes obsessed with spring flowers and the seasons of the year.
 In common with her biblical counterpart, Eve, she also encounters a Talking Snake who gives her unsettling and life-changing information.